 In response to political and social tensions that threaten the open exchange of ideas on academic campuses, the Academy convened a group of Fellows to explore ways the Academy can advocate for and defend academic freedom.

-This project focuses on calls for intellectual diversity and the challenges such demands pose to traditional notions of academic freedom.
+This project focused on calls for intellectual diversity and the challenges such demands pose to traditional notions of academic freedom.
 Legislation has been proposed in Congress, and in at least 24 states, that seeks to promote “intellectual diversity” by requiring colleges and universities to maintain a balance between faculty who are politically conservative and politically liberal.

 In 2006, the Academy convened a small study group of scholars and administrators to: (1) gather and analyze various reports and background studies on “intellectual diversity”; and (2) draft and solicit comments from the higher education community on a statement that reaffirms the basic principles of academic freedom.
 The study group drafted a Statement on Academic Freedom, which holds that faculty members should be judged on the professional merit of their work and not on their political affiliation or outlook.
-Click here to read the full Statement on Academic Freedom.